 If you’re a fan of Belgian comics–especially of The Adventures of Tintin–don’t leave Brussels without checking out the Comic Book Route!

-Brussels is decorated with dozens of murals from famous comics, and finding them is quite the entertaining scavenger hunt.
+Brussels is decorated with dozens of murals from famous comics, and finding them is quite an entertaining scavenger hunt.

 Take a Belgian Chocolate Workshop!

 With only 3 days in Belgium, you may end up overdosing on sugar if you try to enjoy every last morsel of Belgian chocolate that your heart desires.

 So, what better way to close out your trip to Belgium than with a chocolate workshop–aka the perfect way to both eat lots of chocolate and find out what your favorites are… while also leaving with a homemade box of your own.

 This popular chocolate workshop will help you learn to make your own delicious chocolates, while also learning a bit about the history of Belgian chocolate along the way.

 Alternative: not a chocolate fan?
 Try a beer tour!

 Not much for chocolate?

-I can’t say I understand that, but if you’d rather a different indulgence, a Belgian beer tour is also a fantastic way to close out your 3 day trip to Belgium!
+I can’t say I understand that, but if you’d rather enjoy a different kind of classic Belgian indulgence, a beer tour is also a fantastic way to close out your 3 day trip to Belgium!

 This one gets rave reviews and is a fantastic option.